Joseph Plaster

 Director, San Francisco ACT UP Oral History Project, July 2017-July 2018

 This project documented San Francisco’s AIDS direct action movement by recording oral histories with people who were involved in Enola Gay, the ARC/AIDS Vigil, AIDS Action Pledge, ACT UP/Golden Gate, Prevention Point, and ACT UP/San Francisco, a highly visible and influential group of militant AIDS activists associated with a national network of independent organizations that shared the name AIDS Coalition to Unleash Power.
-ACT UP/San Francisco emerged from earlier AIDS direct-action efforts in the city starting in 1984; it remained active into the mid-1990s.
-Project outcomes included oral histories with more 40 ACT UP veterans; an exhibition at the GLBT History Museum; and a multimedia Internet presence.
+ACT UP/San Francisco emerged from earlier AIDS direct-action efforts in the city starting in 1984 and remained active into the mid-1990s.
+Project outcomes include oral histories with ACT UP veterans; an exhibition at the GLBT History Museum; a multimedia Internet presence; and a forthcoming monograph.

 Exhibitions